byjg/byjg.github.io/blog/2025-11-17-complete-php-ecosystem-zero-to-production/index.md

 **[Swagger Test](https://opensource.byjg.com/docs/php/swagger-test)** - Contract testing to ensure your API matches your OpenAPI specification

 ### Security & Authentication

+Authentication is baked in rather than bolted on, so you can build features without reinventing session storage or JWT flows.

 **[AuthUser](https://opensource.byjg.com/docs/php/authuser)** - Complete user authentication and authorization system with:
 - Session management